kushalprasadjoshi/programming-in-c/practicals/03-escape-sequences-and-number-systems/README.md

-# Lab 03: Escape Sequence Characters
+# Lab 03: Escape Sequence Characters and Number Systems

 ## Objective
 To introduce participants to the basic of escape sequence characters used in C programming and introduce hexadecimal and octal number systems.